 - You purchase the plant, load it up, and transport it home.

-I said all of that to make a point.
+All of the above to make a point.

-You can look up in a 10th-grade botany book, or you can look at the roots of most tropicals, and find tiny root hairs.
+You can look up in a 10th-grade botany book, or you look at the roots of most tropical plants, you’ll find tiny root hairs.
 The root hairs are the things that make the plant flourish.
 The tiny hairs help absorb the nutrients and moisture for the plant.